pditommaso/gc-count/README.md

 A Groovy vs Java benchmark
 ============================

-A performance comparison between Java a Groovy counting G,C,A,T nucleotides in a genome file.
+A performance comparison between Java a Groovy.

+It reads a genome file (~ 1_000_000 lines in a text file) counting G,C,A,T nucleotides (i.e. occurrence of that characters).

 Result (Mac Book Pro 2.7 GHz Intel Core i7):